vinodhconnects/angular-sample/README.md

   initially the text box will get filled with Mumbai

   suppose if erase and type Chennai, the city variable will be updated to Chennai

+  ### Parent Child Communication

+  If a parent sends data to child, The configuration must be always done in child and in this case child is a receiver

+  If a child sends data to parent [Should be avoided], The configuraation must be always done in child and in case child is a sender

+  if a child variable is a receiver we need to decorate it with @Input and thar variable will become input directive for the child component

+  if a child variable is a sender we need to decorate it with @Output and that variable will become output directive for the child component